ardatan/graphql-mesh/.changeset/olive-knives-love.md

 Introduce `supergraph`, `subgraph` and `proxy` subcommands

 Choose between different Mesh Serve modes using subcommands instead of deriving it using option combinations.

-Note that the default command still reads the config file and decides what to do, so you can still run just `mesh-serve`!

 Each of the commands accepts the `--help` argument which will help you understand what needs to be supplied.

 Defaults stay the same:

 - Omitting the `schemaPathOrUrl` argument in `supergraph` subcommand will use the `supergraph.graphql`
 - Omitting the `schemaPathOrUrl` argument in `subgraph` subcommand will use the `subgraph.graphql`

+## Breaking Changes

+There is no default command anymore, running just `mesh-serve` will display the help!

 ### Supergraph